Dr Bethan Michael-Fox

 Teaching interests

-For the Open University, I currently teach A112 Cultures; L101 English Language Studies; Y031 Access Arts and Humanities, and YXM130 Making your Learning Count (an inter and multidisciplinary reflective learniing module).
-I have previously taught on A233 Telling Stories: The Novel and Beyond, A105: Voices, Texts and Material Culture.
+For the Open University, I currently teach A112 Cultures and YXM130 Making your Learning Count (an inter and multidisciplinary reflective learning module).
+I have previously taught on A233 Telling Stories: The Novel and Beyond, A105: Voices, Texts and Material Culture, L101 English Language Studies, and Y031 Access Arts and Humanities.
 I have worked as a manager on A215 Creative Writing and A230 Reading and Studying Literature, as well as being the lead manager for A233 Telling Stories: The Novel and Beyond.

 At the University of Bedfordshire, I was module lead for, wrote and taught: Documentary Dissertation; Youth Culture; Children, Young People and the Digital Age; Key Concepts (a module combining study skills with concepts and theory) and English Knowledge and Understanding, an English language and literature module for in-service teaching assistants completing degrees that covered English grammar, the conventions of Standard English, prose, drama and poetry.
 I was course leader for the BA (Hons) Childhood and Youth Studies and Faculty Co-ordinator for Peer Assisted Learning in the Faculty of Education and Sport.